manuelbanz/social-monitoring-prototype/README.md

+## A Social Media Monitoring Prototype based on Piwik

 This tool is a prototype of a social media monitoring tool.
 It was developed to check if its possible to build a monitoring tool based on piwik.

 Therefore the tool consists of 2 modules: